forrestjgq/lsp/thread/pwpt/pthread7.md

 }
 ```

-Finally, part 9 shows rwl\_writeunlock.
+Finally, part 9 shows **rwl\_writeunlock**.
 This function is called by a thread with a write lock, to release the lock.

 When a writer releases the read/write lock, it is always free; if there are any threads waiting for access, we must wake one.
 Because we implement "preferred read" access, we first look for threads that are waiting for read access.
 If there are any, we broadcast the read condition variable to wake them all.